 I never intended to hurt my little girl with my words and responses to her.
 I really had no idea how badly I had been harming her.
 It wasn’t until recently that I realized that I had been minimizing and invalidating her for quite some time.
 Covert emotional abuse is such a complicated topic.
 It seemed too hard to understand.
-Yet, when I saw the terms and definitions of unhealthy behaviors used in covert abusive relationships, I immediately recognized some of them.
-And, no, I was not abused.
-But I was guilty of engaging in some of those behaviors with my daughter.
-I could excuse my behavior by attributing it to being over-tired and, well, human which isn’t incorrect; I am not an abuser after all.
-But the reality is that I caused harm, and I needed to apologize and change my ways.
-I am beyond grateful for the gift of clarity that allowed me to change and become the more loving parent my children deserve.
+Yet, when I saw M3ND’s terms and definitions of unhealthy behaviors used in covert abusive relationships, I immediately recognized some of them.
+I was not abused, but I was guilty of engaging in some of those behaviors with my daughter.
+I could attribute my actions to being over-tired and, well, human, which isn’t incorrect; I am not an abuser after all.
+The reason does not change reality that I caused harm, I needed to apologize and wanted to change my ways.
+I am grateful for this gift of clarity that allowed me to become the more loving parent my children deserve.

 Invalidation is a form of minimization involving a parent discounting, dismissing or otherwise communicating that their child’s thoughts, behaviors or emotions are not relevant or valued.
 When a parent regularly invalidates their child, it can have long-lasting consequences into their teen and young adult years including high levels of emotional dysregulation.
 During the developmental stages of life, children need healthy adults to validate their emotions.
 If you fail to do so your child will not learn to trust their gut instincts.
 This can have far-reaching effects on their sense of self.
 Instead, even when you don’t believe your child’s response is reasonable or healthy, validate your child’s expression of their experience rather than trying to replace it with your own opinion.
 Validation tells your child that you see them and hear them and understand their internal experience about a situation.
 It does not mean you are coming into agreement with it.
 By validating them, however, you create a safe space through which you can help them to learn how to navigate life’s situations better.
 In contrast, when you invalidate them you tell them their experience and emotions are wrong and they begin to question their own reality or stuff down those emotions, unsuccessfully trying to make them disappear.
 These reactions to your parental behavior cause significant self-doubt in the child’s mindset.
 Through validation, their anxiety about a situation may be eased and they might be more willing to vulnerably share with you what is causing them to respond that way, creating greater opportunity for growth and healing.
 To learn more about the power of validation, see M3ND’s blog on this issue in the resources provided below.